METALS-Copper edges higher in China holiday-thinned trade

-NEW DELHI, Jan 25 (Reuters) - Copper prices inched higher on Wednesday, supported by improving demand prospects in top consumer China and a soft U.S. dollar, even as trading remained muted during the Chinese Lunar New Year holidays.
+NEW DELHI, Jan 25 (Reuters) - Copper prices inched higher on Wednesday, supported by a soft U.S. dollar and improving demand prospects in top consumer China, even as trading remained muted during the Chinese Lunar New Year holidays.

 "The official move away from zero (COVID) tolerance policies in China (on Jan.
 8) has fast-tracked recovery expectations and boosted investor speculative sentiment," said Natalie Scott-Gray, a senior metals analyst at StoneX.